stefanhaustein/flowgrid/README.md

 - Editor
   - When adding a constant to an input, the type should be inferred
-  - When adding an output port to an exisingt connection, the type should be inferred
+  - When adding an output port to an existing connection, the type should be inferred
   - The array editor should support drag and drop
   - It should be possible to pull connection out of unconnected branches